 IUCD Insertions & Removal

-An Intra Uterine Contraceptive Device (IUCD) is a small device inserted into the uterus by a doctor.
+An Intra Uterine Contraceptive Device (IUCD) is a small copper or hormonal device inserted into the uterus by a doctor.
 It lasts for 5 years and has the effect of killing off sperm, at the same time as changing the lining of the uterus to prevent the attachment of a fertilised egg.

 An Intro Uterine Contraceptive Device (IUCD) is a small device inserted into the uterus by a doctor.